OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

 Further diagnostics are available from the `RPF package <http://cran.r-project.org/web/packages/rpf/index.html>`_.
 Many of these
 diagnostic functions are most convenient to use when all the relevant information is packaged up into an IFA group object.
-An IFA group is not an object in the usual R sense, but you can think of it like an object.
-The problem with R objects is that they are a little mysterious.
-IFA groups are deliberately designed as simple lists to eliminate the mystery and encourage interoperability between IFA software.
+A convenient way to create an IFA group object is to use ``as.IFAgroup``.

 .. code-block:: r

-   panas1Grp <- list(spec=panas1$expectation$ItemSpec,
+   panas1Grp <- as.IFAgroup(panas1)
-            param=panas1$item$values,
-            data=origData)

-Note that we used ``origData`` instead of ``panas1$data$observed``.
-That is because the observed data in the model has been sorted by ``mxRun``.
-Later on, when we compute EAP scores, we want the scores come back in the original row order, not the sorted order.
-When we analyze the data and scores together, obviously, the orders must match.

-We know from inspection of the likelihood that an assumption of IFA models is that items are conditionally independent.
+We know from inspection of the likelihood equation that IFA models assume that items are conditionally independent.
 That is, the outcome on a given item only depends on its item parameters and examinee skill, not on the outcome of other items.
 At least some attempt should be made to check this assumption.